Innocence (2004 film): Plot

-After a series of images of rushing water, forest, and dark, empty subterranean hallways, six-year-old Iris arrives inside a coffin placed in a dormitory's common area, where she is met with general warmth and curiosity by the other six girls who live in the house.
-After dressing her in a uniform matching theirs and brushing and braiding her hair, the girls all exchange hair ribbons: each girl gets the ribbons passed down from the girl a year above her, and the colour marks their age and year in the school.
+Six-year-old Iris arrives inside a coffin placed in a dormitory's common area, where she is met with general warmth and curiosity by the other six girls who live in the house.
+After dressing her in a uniform matching theirs, the girls all exchange hair ribbons: each girl gets the ribbons passed down from the girl a year above her, and the colour marks their age and year in the school.
 Iris, the new youngest "red ribbon", unfortunately excites the ire of seven-year-old Selma, the former red ribbon and now orange ribbon, who complains about the absence of the former violet-ribbon Natashka—the oldest who had been her friend.
 The new violet ribbon, twelve-year-old Bianca, takes Iris under her wing.
 At first Iris is homesick, and wants to be reunited with her brother, but Bianca matter-of-factly tells her there is no possibility of that: there are no boys allowed in the school.
-All of the girls in the school go swimming in the lake, and Iris quickly befriends Laura, the red-ribbon of another house.
+All of the girls go swimming in the lake, and Iris quickly befriends Laura, the red-ribbon of another house.
 That night, much to Iris's dismay, Bianca leaves on an authorized mysterious errand that she cannot discuss.
 The next day, Iris has a routine day at the school – dance lessons, classroom time with animals, and recreation.
 The classes at the school are run by two pretty young women: Mademoiselle Edith, who walks with a cane and teaches lessons, and Mademoiselle Eva, who teaches dance.
 Each house is cared for by an elderly serving woman; the girls whisper that all of the employees are girls who tried to escape the walled school in their youth, and were pressed into permanent service as punishment.